Fukutin: Function

-Although its function is mostly unknown, fukutin is a putative transmembrane protein that is ubiquitously expressed, although at higher levels in skeletal muscle, heart and brain.
+Although its function is mostly unknown, Fukutin is a putative transmembrane protein that is ubiquitously expressed, although at higher levels in skeletal muscle, heart and brain.
 It is localized to the cis-Golgi compartment, where it may be involved in the glycosylation of α-dystroglycan in skeletal muscle.
-The encoded protein is thought to be a glycosyltransferase and could play a role in brain development.
-Fukutin is expressed in the mammalian retina and is located in the Golgi complex of retinal neurons.
+During glycosylation, fukutin adds sugar molecules, specifically ribitol phosphate to alpha-dystroglycan.
+This process may help anchor the cell's cytoskeleton to the extracellular matrix, stabilizing muscle fibers and preventing muscle corruption.